SamuelVasquezGonzalez/curriculum-in-react/README.md

 # To do list

-- Solved the problem of library particles.js
+- Made responsive.
+Continue with the info